Types of Spinal Fractures

 A wedge fracture is a subtype of compression fracture.
 With a wedge fracture, part of the vertebra—usually the anterior (front) part—collapses under pressure and becomes wedge shaped.

 - Flexion-distraction Fractures: If you're in a car accident where your body is pushed forward, you may get a flexion-distraction fracture.
 Your spine is made to flex forward, but if there's a sudden forward movement that places incredible stress on the spine, it may break a vertebra or vertebrae.
 Thinking of the three-column concept, a flexion-distraction fracture usually has fractures in the posterior and middle column.
+An example of a flexion-distraction fracture is below.

 - Fracture-dislocation: If you have any of the above fractures and the vertebra(e) moves significantly (dislocation), you have a fracture-dislocation.
 Usually, these fractures involve all three columns from the three-column concept, and they make your spine very unstable.